jimsalterjrs/sanoid/README.md

 + --debug

-	This prints out quite a lot of additional information during a sanoid run, and is normally not needed.
+	This prints out quite a lot of additional information during a syncoid run, and is normally not needed.

 + --help